Local Analogs of Little Red Dots: Optical Variability and Evidence for an Active Galatic Nucleus Origin: Methods

 \subsection{Estimation of Variability Upper Limit}

-For all local LRDs, we use the same method to estimate the upper-limit variability amplitude as done for high-$z$ LRDs \citep{Kokubo2025ApJ...995...24K, Zhang2025ApJ...985..119Z}. \cite{Kokubo2025ApJ...995...24K} investigate the variability amplitude $\rm SF_{\infty}$ for a few LRDs based on the Bayesian method, using multiple, high-sensitivity observations with JWST in at most four epochs during $\sim 2$ years.
+For all local LRDs, we use the same method to estimate the upper-limit variability amplitude as done for high-$z$ LRDs \citep{Kokubo2025ApJ...995...24K, Zhang2025ApJ...985..119Z}. \cite{Kokubo2025ApJ...995...24K} investigate the variability amplitude $\rm SF_{\infty}$ for a few LRDs based on the Bayesian method, using multiple high-sensitivity observations with JWST in at most four epochs during $\sim 2$ yr.
 To fully exploit observation in different bands, they consider the $\rm SF_{\infty}$ diversity along wavelength and adopt the relation of .
-They then derived upper limit on $\rm SF_{\infty}(4000\AA)$ by fixing $\tau_{\rm d}$ based on the $M_{\rm BH}-\tau$ relation \citep{Burke2021Sci...373..789B} and assuming $\alpha_{\rm var} = 0 $. \cite{Zhang2025ApJ...985..119Z} extended this method to a large sample of photometry-selected LRDs and demonstrated that the majority of LRDs exhibit weak variability and only a few out of them show significant variation.
+They then derived upper limits on $\rm SF_{\infty}(4000\AA)$ by fixing $\tau_{\rm d}$ based on the $M_{\rm BH}-\tau$ relation \citep{Burke2021Sci...373..789B} and assuming $\alpha_{\rm var} = 0 $. \cite{Zhang2025ApJ...985..119Z} extended this method to a large sample of photometry-selected LRDs and demonstrated that the majority of LRDs exhibit weak variability and only a few of them show significant variance.

 In contrast to their sample, our sample has better cadences and time baselines from the ground-based facilities.
-We determine the upper limit on $\rm SF_{\infty}$ using the single-band light curve with rest-frame $\lambda_{\rm eff} \approx 3800-4000 \rm \AA$, avoiding the assumption of a fixed $\alpha_{\rm var}$ and thus eliminating the uncertainty from $\alpha_{var}$.
-We follow equation(B11) in \cite{Kokubo2025ApJ...995...24K} constructing the likehood but for single-band difference $\Delta m_{ij}$ at a time lag of $\Delta t_{ij} = t_j-t_i$:
+We determine the upper limit on $\rm SF_{\infty}$ using the single-band light curve with rest-frame $\lambda_{\rm eff} \approx 3800-4000 \rm \AA$, avoiding the assumption of a fixed $\alpha_{\rm var}$ and thus eliminating the uncertainty from $\alpha_{\rm var}$.
+We follow equation(B11) in \cite{Kokubo2025ApJ...995...24K} constructing the likelihood but for single-band difference $\Delta m_{ij}$ at a time lag of $\Delta t_{ij} = t_j-t_i$: